james8268/Buggy/README.md

 3. The following commands can be used to move the buggy.
 The buggy has a 3 power speed system, If "1" is entered into the terminal the buggy will move forwards slowly, "2" will move the buggy forwards at 75% speed and "3" will move the buggy forwards at full speed. "b" will reverse the buggy, "r" will rotate the buggy right by approx 90 degrees, "l" will rotate the buggy left approx 90 degrees and "h" will stop the vehicle.
 The terminal is already pre-programmed with hotkeys to make life easier.

+Test 1 remarks: The device worked exactly how it should every command button worked as it should.
+They controls were very easy to understand and get to grips with which means i coukd use the buggy how i wanted with no issues.
+Only thing i would like to add is the the left and right turns count be a little less agressive.
+So instead of a 90 degree turn maybe a 45 instead.
+Also i would like the distance of the sensor to be disblayed on the bluetooth device as well as the lcd screen on the buggy so i dont have to be stood directly over the buggy to know this information, as i think this would make it more user friendly.
+Other than that it was flawless.